microsoft/WebTemplateStudio/CONTRIBUTING.md

 ## Documentation

-- DO NOT expect that your code is so well designed that it needs no documentation.
-No code is that intuitive.
 - DO provide great documentation with all new features and code.
 - DO use readable and self-documenting identifier names.
 - DO use consistent naming and terminology.